-When you're negotiating with your spouse or arguing in court about the level, type, and duration of spousal support, tax issues should never be far from your mind.
-This article explains the basic rules and major concerns for each spouse—but it’s possible that you’ll need some assistance in making decisions about support, as discussed below.
+When you're negotiating with your spouse or arguing in court about the level, type, and duration of spousal support (also called "alimony" or "spousal maintenance"), tax issues should never be far from your mind.
+One of the most frequent questions during divorce negotiations is, "do you pay taxes on alimony?"
+This article explains the basic rules and significant concerns for each spouse—but you may need some assistance in making decisions about support, as discussed below.

-If you receive spousal support, you need to plan for the potential tax impact of the income.
+If you're receiving spousal support under a pre-2019 divorce judgment, you need to plan for the tax impact of the income.
 Unlike an employer, your former spouse won't withhold any taxes from your support check.
 If you're staying at home to care for young children and have no other source of income, paying estimated tax each quarter (to both the IRS and your state) may be a good way to avoid taking a tax hit at the end of the year.
 If you have a paying job, then increasing withholding from your paycheck is another way to offset the potential impact of support payments.